snap-stanford/snap-python/README.md

 		make
 		sudo make install

-5. Once this has completed test that SWIG has installed correctly, type `swig` into the terminal and hopefully you’ll get the response:
+5. Once this has completed test that SWIG has installed correctly, type `swig` into the terminal and hopefully you'll get the response:
   Must specify an input file.
 Use `-help` for available options.

 SWIG Benchmarks